Access to Funds

 The College requires receipts for all expenditures except for meals at restaurants totaling under $50.
-The business purpose of all expenditures must be documented into PeopleSoft finance which will then print on the expense report.
+The business purpose of all expenditures must be documented in finance which will then print on the expense report.

 The itemized bill from the restaurant is required for all meals over $50.